LucienBrule/gpu-scoring-tool/.junie/tasks/open/TASK.pipeline.chain-cli-commands.md

 ## 🔍 Additional Notes

-- This command should call into existing `clean`, `normalize`, `score`, and `generate-report` modules rather than duplicating logic.
-- You must call these stages as internal functions, not subprocesses or CLI shell-outs.
-- Output format should match the structure used in prior reports.
-- You may reuse or wrap DTOs to pass in-memory between stages.
+- Use the existing CLI modules; do **not** duplicate logic.
+- Follow project linting rules: run `ruff`, `flake8`, `isort`, and `black` with zero errors or diffs.
+- Ensure `--help` output is clear and documents all flags.
+- Handle errors gracefully with user-friendly messages.

 ---

 ## ✅ Completion Criteria

-- CLI command `glyphsieve pipeline` exists and accepts all expected flags
+- `glyphsieve pipeline` command is available with all flags and help text
-- The pipeline executes successfully on real scraped input
+- Pipeline runs end-to-end successfully on a real CSV, producing valid scored output
-- All intermediate stages pass data in-memory when possible
-- `--debug` files are emitted with numbered filenames if the flag is used
+- Intermediate files appear correctly when `--debug` is used
-- Tests are present under `tests/cli/` using `CliRunner`
-- Pipeline completion is verified with a scored CSV and optional report output
+- Input and output path validations work as specified
+- A success summary line is printed at the end
+- Unit and CLI tests cover:
+  - Normal flow (all flags, no flags)
+  - Error flow (missing input, invalid CSV)
+  - Debug flow (intermediate files)
+- All tests pass under `uv run pytest`
+- Codebase passes `ruff`, `flake8`, `isort`, and `black`